Perfect Chocolate Cream Cheese Frosting

 - A store bought log of dough

-Surprisingly to me and perhaps other ingredient snobs, the author found that “there was no clear favorite, and very few people guessed correctly.
+Surprisingly to me, and perhaps to other ingredient snobs, the author found that “there was no clear favorite, and very few people guessed correctly.
 The people who were used to the log seemed to like it best.
 Those who tended to eat high-end ingredients favored the expensive cookies.”
-The conclusion of the post was that you needed to know your audience.
+The conclusion of the post was that you need to know your audience.

-You can never go wrong with the ultimate chocolate cupcakes shown above or the ultimate vanilla cupcakes shown below.
-There cupcakes have both been EXTENSIVELY tested and you’ll see when you read the comments that hundreds of people rave about them.
+You can never go wrong piping it onto chocolate cupcakes.
+That cupcake recipe has been EXTENSIVELY tested and you’ll see when you read the comments that hundreds of people rave about them.

 - 8 ounces cream cheese room temperature